 The NY Indie Theatre Film Festival presents work from New York City theatre artists defying labels and branching out into recorded media.

-2017 was our inaugural year.
-In 2018 we presented over 30 short films, documentaries, and web series episodes, all created by downtown New York City theatre artists.
+Each year we present over 30 short films, documentaries, music videos, and web series episodes, all created by downtown New York City theatre artists.

 The NYITFF is produced by New Ohio Theatre, located on Christopher Street, in Manhattan's West Village.
 For more info about us, visit newohiotheatre.org

 The NYITFF showcases film/video/web content created by NYC theatre artists.

 At least one Primary Creative Artist for the film/video/web content must be a Theatre Artist working in New York City.

 Primary Creative Artist for the content means writer, director, or producer.
 "Does the theatre artist involved own the content?" is a question we will examine.